musix787-sketch/databases/source/start.rst

 The word gets used loosely, so it helps to split it into two things people usually mean at the same time without realizing it:

-.. grid:: 1 2 2 2
-   :gutter: 3

-   .. grid-item-card:: The database

-      The actual data sitting on disk, the rows, the files, the bytes.
+- **The database** — The actual data sitting on disk, the rows, the files, the bytes.
 On its own it's inert.
-It can't answer a question or stop you from typing your age as "banana."

-      *Think: the filing cabinet itself.*
+It can't answer a question or stop you from typing your age as "banana." *Think: the filing cabinet itself.*

-   .. grid-item-card:: The DBMS

-      The software wrapped around that data, Postgres, MongoDB, whatever, that enforces rules, answers queries, and keeps things intact when the power goes out mid-write.

-      *Think: the librarian, not the shelves.*
+- **The DBMS** — The software wrapped around that data, Postgres, MongoDB, whatever, that enforces rules, answers queries, and keeps things intact when the power goes out mid-write. *Think: the librarian, not the shelves.*

 People say "database" for both, the same way people say "phone" to mean the physical object and the whole service plan behind it.
 It rarely